-- All course materials are delivered via the Angel, LCC online course managent system.
-Students must use Angel regularly. - Other online resources and software, including Google Sites and other resources are required.
-Links and directions will be provided online.
+- Students must use two websites: (1)Desire2Learn (D2L), the LCC online course management system, is used for quizzes and the gradebook.
+It also has links to assignments in the other website: (2) Econhist.econproph.net.
+All reading assignments and project assignments are done at Econhist.econproph.net. - Other online resources and software, including Google Sites and other resources are required.
+Links and directions will be provided online from either D2L or Econhist.econproph.net.
 Free versions of all are available. - Online videos may also be required.
 These videos may be viewed from most browsers.
-Links will be provided in Angel.
+Links and some embedded viewers are provided from Econhist.econproph.net.